Chris Ivory

-Christopher Lee Ivory (born March 22, 1988) is an American former football running back in the National Football League (NFL).
-He was signed by the New Orleans Saints as an undrafted free agent in 2010 and also played for the New York Jets, Jacksonville Jaguars, and Buffalo Bills.
-He played college football at Washington State and Tiffin.
+Christopher Lee Ivory (born March 22, 1988) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Washington State Cougars and Tiffin Dragons and was signed by the New Orleans Saints as an undrafted free agent in 2010.
+In 2013, Ivory was traded to the New York Jets, where he saw an expanded role, eventually becoming the team's primary running back by 2014 and being named to the Pro Bowl in 2015.
+He then spent the next three seasons as a backup with the Jacksonville Jaguars and Buffalo Bills.

-Early years
+Early life

 Ivory earned letters in both football and track and field in high school at Longview High School in Longview, Texas, playing on the Lobos team that included future NFL players Trent Williams, Malcolm Kelly, and Robert Henson.
 He was listed as a two-star recruit by both Rivals.com and Scout.com.

 College career

 Washington State

-Ivory played three years for Washington State from 2006–2008.
-Limited by injuries, in 22 games he had 91 rushes for 534 yards and four touchdowns, as well as 23 kickoff returns averaging 22.8 yards.
+Ivory played three years for Washington State from 2006 to 2008.
+Limited by injuries, in 22 games he had 91 carries for 534 yards and four touchdowns, as well as 23 kickoff returns averaging 22.8 yards.
 When the coaches who had recruited him were replaced by a new coaching staff, Ivory found himself far down on the Cougars' depth chart.
-In August 2009, he was dismissed from the Washington State team for violating team rules.
+In August 2009, Ivory was dismissed from the Washington State team for violating team rules.